NativeScript/docs/content/guide/error-handling.md

 }
 ```

-For more details about the `TraceErrorHandler`, see the [Tracing in NativeScript](/guide/nativescript-core/tracing) page.
+For more details about the `TraceErrorHandler`, see the [Tracing in NativeScript](/core/tracing#error-handling) page.

 ## Disabling rethrowing of uncaught JS exceptions to native

 Nativescript also allows the prevention of an app crash by disabling rethrowing of uncaught JS exceptions to native.
-This can be done by setting the `discardUncaughtJsExceptions` property to `true` inside the [nativescript.config.ts](/project-structure/nativescript-config-ts)file.
+This can be done by setting the `discardUncaughtJsExceptions` property to `true` inside the [nativescript.config.ts](/project-structure/nativescript-config) file.

 <!--tab: app/nativescript.config.ts -->